Quantized Nonlinear Conductance in Ballistic Metals

 As a model for electrical contacts, consider Fig. \ref{Fig3}, which depicts a 2D electron gas (2DEG) of size $L$ with large area tunnel contacts to ideal metallic leads separated by a distance $b$.
 Provided the capacitance between the contacts and the 2DEG is sufficiently large, the voltages in the leads will establish a potential profile in the 2DEG as in Eq. \ref{hq1q2}.
 We assume the tunnel barrier is in a regime in which the mean free path $\ell$ for tunneling from the 2DEG to the leads satisfies $k_F^{-1} \ll \ell \ll L$.
 This defines a dwell time $\tau = \ell/v_F$ for electrons in the 2DEG.
 In the pulse construction, we clearly require $t_{21}<\tau$, since for $t_{21}>\tau$ the first pulse has disappeared before the second arrives.
 In the frequency domain calculation, tunneling to the leads introduces an exponential decay $e^{-|{\bf r}|/\ell}$ into $D({\bf r},{\bf k},\omega)$, which cuts off the small $\omega_1$ divergence in $\alpha$, effectively replacing $\omega_1 \rightarrow \omega_1+i/\tau$.
-The coupling to the leads therefore places a lower bound $\omega_1,\omega_2\gg \omega_c$ for the applicability of (\ref{g}) with $\omega_c \sim \tau^{-1}$ .
-Note, however, that there is no bound on $\omega_\Sigma = \omega_1+\omega_2$, and below we will see that it is advantageous to consider $\omega_\Sigma \ll \omega_c$.
+The coupling to the leads therefore places a lower bound $\omega_1,\omega_2\gg \omega_c$ for the applicability of (\ref{g}) with $\omega_c \sim \tau^{-1}$.
+The intrinsic behavior is thus recovered when $\omega_c\ll \omega_{1(2)} \ll \omega_{2(1)}$.